• Skip to primary navigation

 • Italian sausage - Ground hot or mild sausage works for this recipe.
 If you purchased sausage links, remove the casings from the sausage before cooking.

-• Garlic - I recommend using fresh minced garlic or substituting two gloves of garlic with ½ teaspoon of garlic powder.
-Jarred garlic often tastes (and smells) overpowering and harsh.
+• Garlic - Substitute two gloves of garlic with ½ teaspoon of garlic powder.
+Jarred garlic often tastes (and smells) overpowering and harsh, so I don't recommend using it.

 • Cheese tortellini - You'll need one package of about 9 to 10 ounces of refrigerated (or frozen) uncooked cheese tortellini for this recipe.
 Small uncooked ravioli can work as a substitute.